 7111 Talbert Avenue, Huntington Beach

 Huntington Beach Central Library is a large library branch in Orange County with a dedicated children’s library, teen space, a theater, and many community programs.
 The Central branch is open seven days a week.
 The children’s library offers fun and educational events throughout the year, including numerous story times during the week, crafting events, Lego Club, learn to code classes, homework help sessions, and year round reading programs.
 The children’s library also has computers available for educational games, tables for tutoring and public use, a pirate ship for toddlers to explore, and a variety of puzzles and games for young children.
 The Teen Space offers a computer lab for studying, math club, free driver’s permit practice tests, and more.
 There is a used book store and a gift shop on site.
-The Central branch hosts several events every year including ballet performances and the Taste of Huntington Beach, which benefits the Friends of the Children’s Library and has raised over $550,000 for the Children’s Library since 2001.
+The Central branch hosts several events every year including ballet performances and the Taste of Huntington Beach, which benefits the Friends of the Children’s Library and has raised over $550,000 since 2001.

 1000 Avocado Avenue, Newport Beach